-In the early 2010 I had a dilemma how to incorporate disaggregated data in my analysis.
+In early 2010 I had a dilemma on how to incorporate disaggregated data in my analysis.
 It was so fresh that even paid services hadn’t been offering it.
-Of course, I could remake my Excel spreadsheet, but I knew it doesn’t really make sense in the long term to analyze COT this way.
+Of course, I could remake my Excel spreadsheet, but I knew it didn’t really make sense in the long term to analyze COT this way.
 That was the moment when I decided to create my own program for the COT analysis.
 During the summer of 2010, I created a set of scripts in Bash (Unix shell scripting language).
 Gnuplot commands were used for generating charts.
 Suddenly I got the ability to create charts of the distribution of positions for dozens of commodities within a minute.

 I used to send my COT analyses to several fellow traders.
-Because sending dozens of charts was impractical, I decided in late summer 2010 to move calculations on a standalone server and create a website where the charts would be displayed.
+Because sending dozens of charts was impractical, I decided in late summer 2010 to move the calculations to a standalone server and create a website where the charts would be displayed.
 I attach here an example of two such charts for gold (pale blue drawings are mine):

 Why do I write about all this?
 It’s because it demonstrates one of the fundamental advantages of a quantitative trader.
 Sometimes you find yourself in a situation where you need to analyze data in a way that the trading platform or any other service doesn’t offer.
 I was exactly in this situation in 2010.
 I needed to visualize COT data in a way nobody was offering.
 The only option left for me was to do it myself.
 Thanks to my own coding abilities I have probably created the first website in the world where you can find COT analyses of disaggregated data.